-is that Folkworks has offered to be our resident band.
+have been getting.
+Folkworks has offered to be our resident band.
 So we have fantastic live music guaranteed.
-So maybe a smaller hall, or smaller

 No Experience Needed!